citp/privacy-policy-historical/a/ad/add/addictinginfo.org.md

 **Sharing your personal information**

-We do not sell, trade, or rent Users personal identification information to others.
+We do not sell, trade, or rent Users personal identification information to others except where the user has opted in via a petition on the site.
 We may share generic aggregated demographic information not linked to any personal identification information regarding visitors and users with our business partners, trusted affiliates and advertisers for the purposes outlined above.

 **Advertising**